“Martyrdom of Polycarp” from Ceiling of the Church of St. Polycarp, Smyrna (now called Izmir, Turkey)

 Polycarp’s Letter to the Philippians Did Polycarp refer to all the books in the New Testament?
 This is Roberts and Donaldson’s translation, corrected by me in one place, where they made a small error in translating Latin by omitting one word.
 It is also annotated with scriptures to demonstrate that Polycarp did have the New Testament canon.

 Polycarp of Smyrna: The Heretic Fighter Polycarp was the successor of the Apostle John and a major leader in Asia Minor.
 Do you know much about what he taught?
-Does the Living Church of God or the Church of Rome more faithfully follow his teachings and practices?
+Does the Continuing Church of God or the Church of Rome more faithfully follow his teachings and practices?

 The Martyrdom of Polycarp This was written shortly after Polycarp died; likely involving Papirius.
 A mistranslation is corrected in this version.